cndpost/cppidioms/README.md

               a book titled "Cracking the Coding Interview" by Gayle L McDowell.
 5th edition.
 I also added a simple main function to do a basic test of it.

-              to compile and link:   g++ linkedlist -o linkedlist
+              to compile and link:   g++ linkedlist.cpp -o linkedlist